IHCantabria/Leaflet.CanvasLayer.Field/README.md

 **[Leaflet.CanvasLayer.Field EXAMPLES](https://ihcantabria.github.io/Leaflet.CanvasLayer.Field/)**

 It includes:
-* `L.CanvasLayer.ScalarField` - a "typical" raster layer (from scalars such as DTM, temperature...) that can be rendered with different color scales.
+* `L.CanvasLayer.ScalarField` - a "typical" raster layer (from scalars such as DTM, temperature...) that can be rendered with different color scales and arrows.
 * `L.CanvasLayer.VectorFieldAnim` - an animated layer representing a vector field (wind, currents...), based on the excellent [earth](https://github.com/cambecc/earth) by Cameron Becarrio

 This plugin extends [L.CanvasLayer](https://github.com/Sumbera/gLayers.Leaflet) Leaflet Plugin by Stanislav Sumbera and uses [geotiff.js](https://github.com/constantinius/geotiff.js) by Fabian Schindler.
 For the 'arrow' renderer, it includes a modified portion of [leaflet-geotiff](https://github.com/stuartmatthews/leaflet-geotiff) by